 • Get ready.
 Preheat your oven to 350°F.

 • Season the chicken.
 In a large mixing bowl, combine the oregano, paprika, coriander, salt and pepper.
 Pat the chicken dry, then add to the bowl and turn to coat.
-Toss in the lemon juice and set aside for a few minutes.
+Toss in the lemon juice and a drizzle of olive oil and set aside for a few minutes.

 • Brown the chicken.
 In a 5-quart Dutch oven or a large oven-safe pot over medium-high, heat 2 tablespoons extra virgin olive oil until shimmering.
 Add the chicken and brown on both sides, about 8 to 10 minutes in total (it does not need to be cooked through at this point).
 Transfer the chicken to a plate for now.